iborghoff/iainborghoff-com/_posts/2022-04-22-symantec-itms-and-osdcloud.markdown

   <li>Dism /mount-image /imagefile:C:\AutomationWIM\boot.wim /Index:1 /Mountdir:C:\AutomationWIM\mnt</li>
 </ol>

-Now the two WIM's are mounted, we will copy what we need from the mounted automation folder WIM to the mounted OSDCloud WIM, and edit the starnet.cmd file:
+Now the two WIM's are mounted, we will copy what we need from the mounted automation folder WIM to the mounted OSDCloud WIM, and edit the startutl.bat file:
 <ol>
   <li>Copy the folder C:\AutomationWIM\mnt\Program Files\Symantec to C:\OSDCloudWIM\mnt\Program Files</li>
   <li>Copy the folder C:\AutomationWIM\mnt\Program Files\Altiris to C:\OSDCloudWIM\mnt\Program Files</li>
   <li>Copy the file C:\AutomationWIM\mnt\Windows\System32\startnet.cmd to C:\OSDCloudWIM\mnt\Windows\System32\startnet.cmd (you can overwrite the file)</li>
-  <li>Copy the file C:\AutomationWIM\mnt\Windows\System32\startutl.cmd to C:\OSDCloudWIM\mnt\Windows\System32\startutl.cmd</li>
+  <li>Copy the file C:\AutomationWIM\mnt\Windows\System32\startutl.bat to C:\OSDCloudWIM\mnt\Windows\System32\startutl.bat</li>
   <li>Copy all the files (NOT folders) from C:\AutomationWIM\mnt to C:\OSDCloudWIM\mnt</li>
-  <li>Open the C:\OSDCloudWIM\mnt\Windows\System32\startutl.cmd file and make the changes below</li>
+  <li>Open the C:\OSDCloudWIM\mnt\Windows\System32\startutl.bat file and make the changes below</li>
 </ol>

-From the 'REM net-start=Initialize WinPE and the network' section (line 634), remove everything from the section and replace it with the below.
+From the 'REM net-start=Initialize WinPE and the network' section (line 634) remove everything and replace it with the below.
 Save the file after making the changes.

 {% highlight batch %}
 :net-start